25 Best Ways to Celebrate National Pi Day

 Pi Shaped Cookie Cutter

 There's nothing more fun than pi-shaped cookies to celebrate the day!
 Roll out some sugar cookies in honor of your favorite math constant.
-These work great with your favorite sugar cookie recipe.
+I also use this sturdy cookie cutter to cut out a pi-shaped symbol in the center of morning pancakes.

 Woo-Hoo!
 Let the Fun Begin!